-Fixing screws are highly recommended to screw through the castle of the sheet (as shown).
-Usually fixed in the 2nd, 6th, 9th and 13th corrugation to have a symmetrical appearance and a strong holding into the purlins.
-Then Stitching in the 1st and 14th corrugation.
+Fixing screws are highly recommended to screw between the strengthening ribs in the valley of the sheet (as shown).
+Usually fixed in the 1st, 3rd and 5th trough (left, middle, right) to have a symmetrical appearance and a strong holding into the purlins.
 Fixing in every purlin if possible but every two is adequate on short purlin spacings.